JiauZhang/gn/docs/reference.md

      or rule with the same name but different values), a runtime error will be thrown.
 See "gn help import" for more on this.

-  5. Recursively evaluate rules and load BUILD.gn in other directories as necessary to resolve dependencies.
+  6. Recursively evaluate rules and load BUILD.gn in other directories as necessary to resolve dependencies.
 If a BUILD file isn't found in the specified location, GN will look in the corresponding location inside the secondary_source defined in the dotfile (see "gn help dotfile").
      Each BUILD.gn file will again be executed in a new scope whose only parent is BUILDCONFIG.gn's scope.

+  7. If a target is referenced using an alternate toolchain, then

+     1. The toolchain file is loaded in a scope whose parent is the BUILDCONFIG.gn file.
+     2. The BUILDCONFIG.gn file is re-loaded and re-parsed into a new scope, with any `toolchain_args` merged into the defaults.
+See `help buildargs` for more on how args are handled.
+     3. The BUILD.gn containing the target is then parsed as in step 5, only we use the scope from step 7.2 instead of the default BUILDCONFIG.gn scope.

-  6. When a target's dependencies are resolved, write out the `.ninja` file to disk.
+  8. When a target's dependencies are resolved, write out the `.ninja` file to disk.

-  7. When all targets are resolved, write out the root build.ninja file.
+  9. When all targets are resolved, write out the root build.ninja file.

   Note that the BUILD.gn file name may be modulated by .gn arguments such as build_file_extension.